Sanix-Darker/sanixdk.xyz/content/blogs/how-i-made-my-own-web-browser.md

   - A real browser does many optimizations.
 This code does a naive layout.
 You can optimize by caching resources, using more efficient data structures, etc.
   - For extremely efficient rendering, consider GPU acceleration or more advanced frameworks.
 - **HTML Parsing**: Gumbo is fairly complete for HTML5, but you must handle advanced constructs and invalid markup.
 - **CSS**: We only demonstrated a simplistic wireframe approach.
-A real CSS engine is complex—handling selectors, inheritance, cascade, box model, floats, flexbox, etc.
+A real CSS engine is complex - handling selectors, inheritance, cascade, box model, floats, flexbox, etc.
 - **JavaScript**: We only run a raw script.
 Real browsers have a BOM (Browser Object Model), a DOM interface, event loops, etc. Implementing these is a large task.
 - **Security**: Sandboxing, same-origin policy, cookie handling, etc. are not addressed.
 - **Memory Management**: This sample code is missing some robust error handling and memory cleanup.